wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-component-versioning-v1.md

 **Release notes**

-See [HDInsight release notes](/documentation/articles/hdinsight-release-notes) for additional release notes on the latest versions of HDInsight.
+See [HDInsight release notes](/documentation/articles/hdinsight-release-notes/) for additional release notes on the latest versions of HDInsight.

 ### Select a version when provisioning an HDInsight cluster

 When creating a cluster through the HDInsight Windows PowerShell cmdlets or the HDInsight .NET SDK, you can choose the version for the HDInsight Hadoop cluster by using the "Version" parameter.

 If you use the **Quick Create** option, you will get version 3.1 of HDInsight, which creates a Hadoop cluster by default.
-If you use the **Custom Create** option from the Azure Management Portal, you can choose the version of the cluster you will deploy from the **HDInsight Version** drop-down on the **Cluster Details** page.
+If you use the **Custom Create** option from the Azure Classic Management Portal, you can choose the version of the cluster you will deploy from the **HDInsight Version** drop-down on the **Cluster Details** page.

 ##Feature highlights
 Some of the salient features of the HDInsight platform include: